ignatiusmb/mauss/content/posts/draft.why-svelte-3.md

 ```

 Some other ways is to pass a class name or an inline style to the component itself, but that means we can only use it on a single element inside the component.

-### Real DOM vs. Virtual DOM

-Is real DOM actually better than virtual DOM (vDOM)? **Yes**.

-Let's take a look at the question "[Does it scale?](https://github.com/sveltejs/svelte/issues/2546)".
-Here's another summary from the original comment

-- Theoretically, yes there is an inflection point.
-But, you're unlikely to hit that inflection point on any given page of your app
-- The incremental cost of Svelte components isn't that high
-- The initial bundle size is the one that really matters
-- Compiler-centric means we can vary the target output
-- Bundle size is only one facet of the Svelte experience

-Immediately, for the first point is taken down, [halfnelson](https://github.com/halfnelson) (creator of [Svelte Native](https://svelte-native.technology/)) has [made his research](https://github.com/halfnelson/svelte-it-will-scale) and his [conclusion in this comment](https://github.com/sveltejs/svelte/issues/2546#issuecomment-678845774) describes it best

-> You would need to bundle 3x the amount of components currently in the svelte website (no code splitting) to meet the size of similar amount of React component source + Libs

-Another one from the Discord channel, which is also compiled and written well in his repository at <https://github.com/halfnelson/svelte-it-will-scale>

-- [[1](https://discordapp.com/channels/457912077277855764/479653552869081089/747062733970866248)] "The crossover point that Rich mentioned looks to be about 120Kb of component source",
-- [[2](https://discordapp.com/channels/457912077277855764/479653552869081089/747062979807281232)] "for context, to get my 70 components for regression, I had to combine 3 different svelte projects (svelte website, svelte realworld, and svelte hn)",
-- [[3](https://discordapp.com/channels/457912077277855764/479653552869081089/747063019443453982)] "and they only got me to 74KB combined",
-- [[4](https://discordapp.com/channels/457912077277855764/479653552869081089/747063418078494720)] "react got me over the 120KB mark by combining the components from react-realworld, react-native-website, and builderbook"

-Another take on real DOM vs vDOM: <https://blog.bitsrc.io/react-vs-sveltejs-the-war-between-virtual-and-real-dom-59cbebbab9e9>

 ***
 Other reason(s):